The basis of genre in the positioning of narrative inequity

 Yes, dynamic pairs offer the most opportunity for direct conflict.
 While not strictly binary, they come the closest to representing binary choices.
 We chose dynamic pairs as the basis for the Dramatica structure because they are a key component to linear thinking, which mirrors the bias of most American culture.

-Other potential models of story might find the Main Character and Influence Character in a horizontal or vertical relationship, but they would not come close to approximating the sort of conflict found in popular American culture (i.e., Hollywood films).
+Other potential models of story might find the Main Character and Obstacle Character in a horizontal or vertical relationship, but they would not come close to approximating the sort of conflict found in popular American culture (i.e., Hollywood films).
 While it would be great for someone to explore other structural models later this century, for now the film industry--and story at large--has enough on its hands trying to make this model work.
 Besides, the binary conflict found in the diagonal pairs suffices for the kinds of stories Audiences crave today.

-In earlier articles, we flopped the Main Character Throughline with the Influence Character Throughline in order to create a story with a different flavor.
+In earlier articles, we flopped the Main Character Throughline with the Obstacle Character Throughline in order to create a story with a different flavor.
 As we saw with Casablanca and Finding Nemo, this switch gave the stories a unique personality.
 In addition, having a Main Character struggle with Mind while the story at large centers on Physics forces the Main Character to "arc" in a different way than if the Main Character struggled with their physicality or their station in life.

-But what if we returned the Main Character to that position in the Universe domain and instead flopped the Overall Story and Relationship Story Throughlines?
+But what if we returned the Main Character to that position in the Universe domain and instead flopped the Objective Story and Relationship Story Throughlines?
 Crafting a story where the characters struggle with how they think rather than how they act almost feels like it would be a story without interest.

 Closer examination proves this assumption unstable.